 SQL-STREAM - Returns the broadcast stream used for recording SQL commands or results.
-Function result A broadcast stream or NIL. '''
+Function database A database object.
+This will default to default-database.

 '''

 sql-stream &key type database => result

 '''

 ''' type One of the following keyword symbols: :commands or :results, defaulting to :commands.